conan-io/docs/tutorial/creating_packages/build_packages.rst

 The ``BUILD_TESTING`` `CMake variable
 <https://cmake.org/cmake/help/latest/module/CTest.html>`_ is declared and set to ``OFF``
 by Conan (if not already defined) whenever the ``tools.build:skip_test`` configuration is set to value ``True``.
-This variable is tipically declared by CMake when you use CTest but using the ``tools.build:skip_test`` configuration you can use it in your *CMakeListst.txt* even if you are using another testing framework.
+This variable is typically declared by CMake when you use CTest but using the ``tools.build:skip_test`` configuration you can use it in your *CMakeListst.txt* even if you are using another testing framework.